xuelan/v360/Readme.md

-## Cassandra modeling
+## Cassandra cassandra.modeling

-2 modeling examples: how to build a 360° Customer View for retail banking.
+2 cassandra.modeling examples: how to build a 360° Customer View for retail banking.

 ## Search index in DSE 5.1